Skip to main content

 Damned 2 has received positive reviews from players.
 Most players liked this game for its atmosphere but disliked it for its gameplay.

-Damned 2 is a multiplayer game with local co-op support.
+Damned 2 is a single player game with multiplayer and local co-op support.

-Similar games include Damned, Demonologist, White Noise 2, Remnant Records, Species: Unknown and others.
+Similar games include Damned, Species: Unknown, Demonologist, White Noise 2, Remnant Records and others.